JDat/GRiD_Compass_1101_CCPROM_source/README.md

 1109 by CM and Tomasz + source code

-1129 by username and Kirill
+1129 by usernameak and Kirill

 1139 by Klyball (also available on RuGRiD and vcfed forum)